HOW TO CREATE FIVE MILLION MILES OF NEW BIKE PATHS…THAT DON’T COST A CENT

 Most sidewalks are at least five feet wide, approximately the size of a bike lane.
 This is wide enough for a bicycle to safely pass a pedestrian, using a bell to alert them if necessary.
 It is also wide enough for two bicycles to safely pass going opposite directions.

 Allowing cyclists to use existing sidewalks would have the great advantage of keeping bicycle riders safe.
-Sidewalks are already separated from the street by curbs or road verges in most locations, and this reduces the danger of cyclists being hit by a car.
+Sidewalks are already separated from the street by curbs or road verges in most locations, and this drastically reduces the danger of cyclists being hit by a car.

 States like Michigan, Tennessee, and Hawaii allow riding on the sidewalk with certain restrictions.
-Other states including Alabama, New Hampshire, and Maryland prohibit riding a bicycle on the sidewalk.
+Other states including Alabama, New Hampshire, and Maryland absolutely prohibit riding a bicycle on the sidewalk.
 In still other states like Indiana, Arkansas, and New York there is no statute that either authorizes or prohibits riding a bicycle on the sidewalk at all.

 Many states require that cyclists using any roadway ride as far to the right as is practical, and to use bike lanes when bike lanes are present.
-Some require that cyclists ride a maximum of one or two abreast, and a few states prohibit cyclists from impeding traffic by going too slow.
+Some require that cyclists ride a maximum of one or two abreast, and a few state laws prohibit cyclists from impeding traffic by going too slow.

-A few state highways and roads are already flanked by dedicated bike paths.
+Some state highways and roads are already flanked by dedicated bike paths.
 Eleven states permit cycling on Interstate highways, typically states like Alaska and Wyoming which have a lot of open spaces and not much population.
 Five states including California, Florida, and Colorado permit cycling only on Interstate highways that are designated for bikes.
 The League of American Bicyclists website provides links to laws regarding cycling in all 50 states.

-In addition, several larger cities have their own laws or ordinances which take precedence over state laws.
+Several larger cities have their own laws or ordinances which take precedence over state laws.

 New York City has many on-street bike routes, but it prohibits cyclists from riding on sidewalks.
 Seattle allows bicycle riders to use sidewalks as long as they yield to pedestrians and bike safely.
 Minneapolis permits cycling on sidewalks except in business districts where pedestrian traffic is often heaviest, and where people may be carrying packages or trying to manage children.
 San Francisco allows only children under the age of 13 to ride on sidewalks.

 An ambitious cycling project called the Great American Rail-Trail is projected to span the United States from Washington, DC, to Washington state with a dedicated 4,000-mile bike trail.
-The project aims to link many existing bike trails and create new ones, and if completed will surely stimulate additional interest in cycling.
+The project aims to link many existing bike trails and create new ones, and if completed will surely stimulate additional interest in recreational cycling.

 David Drum is a Los Angeles-based writer and cyclist.
 He is the author of several nonfiction books in the health area as well as the historical novel Heathcliff: The Lost Years, the story of Heathcliff’s adventures after he left Wuthering Heights.